-The undersigned companies support the California Air Resources Board's preliminary decision to include in its cap-and-trade program a system for offset credits.
-The comments contained in this letter encourage CARB to include the use of supplementary cementitious materials in concrete production as a source of offsets recognized and encouraged by the program.
+The undersigned companies support the California Air Resources Board's proposed decision to include in its cap-and-trade program a system for offset credits.
+The comments contained in this letter encourage CARB to include the use of supplementary cementitious materials in concrete production as a source of offsets recognized and encouraged by the program as it is implemented after adoption.